avj2352/ds-algo-2020/aws-certification/aws-ccp-02.md

 - Select the Accordian - Click on Setup a Password policy
 - Follow the instructions provided - [in the link](https://youtu.be/3hLmDS179YE?t=2926)

+## AWS STS

+The AWS Security Token Service is to enable you to request - temporary, limited privilege for IAM users OR for the users that you authenticate (Federated access)

+### Benefits of AWS STS

+- You can provide access to your AWS resources without creating an AWS identity for them
+- The temporary security credentials have limited lifetime
+- After the temporary security credentials expire, they cannot be used.

+The AWS STS API action returns a temporary security credential which consists of

+- AWS access key ID
+- Key secret
+- A Session token

+## IAM Best Practices

+- Lock away the Root User access keys
+- Always create individual IAM users
+- Use AWS defined policies to assign permissions whenever possible
+- Use Groups
+- Grant least privilege
+- Enable MFA for privileged users
+- :exclamation:Dont generate access key for the root account user
+- :exclamation: Whenever possible, use IAM roles with temporary security credentials instead of Long-term access keys
+- :exclamation:Manage IAM user access keys properly

 # Pricing Models